-Future Work: (1) We are attempting to compute the variance of a MUV-classifier formed using the "js" combination Eqn 4.
+Future Work: (1) We are attempting to compute the variance of a MUV-classifier formed using the "js" combination Eqn 6.
 This is important for the MUV[MUV] model; see Footnote 7.
-(2) Is there a way to connect this analysis to the Bayesian approach, perhaps by interpreting the normalized version of the term $1/\sigma_m^2(c, e)$ in terms of the posterior probability of that classifier?
+(2) Is there a way to connect this analysis to the Bayesian approach, perhaps by interpreting the normalized version of the term $1/\sigma_m^2(c,e)$ in terms of the posterior probability of that classifier?
 (3) What is the asymptotic behaviour of this framework?
-Can we, for example, quantify its generalization performance as we increase the number of base classifiers?
-(It appears fairly robust to overfitting, at least over the number of classifiers we considered.)
-What should happen, as we increase the sample size, and hence the variance become smaller for each classifier?
+Can we, for example, quantify its generalization performance as we increase the number

-6We actually modify the sum using James-Stein shrinkage, corresponding to Eqn 4.
+6We actually modify the sum using James-Stein shrinkage, corresponding to Eqn 6.
 Note this is the only combinator where this operation is possible.

-$^{^7}$ Even though we use the "JS" variant for each MUV classifier, we use the variance for the associated MLE estimate Eqn 2.
+$^{^7}$ Even though we use the James-Stein variant for each MUV classifier, we use the variance for the associated MLE estimate Eqn 2.